SPlanzer/portfolio_website/content/articles/meshroom/index.en.md

 {{< imgScale "quarter.png" "The entrance 'bowled quarter'.
 Note that decimeter detail can be seen."
 "1000x" >}}

-{{< imgScale "curb.png" "'Curbed Pyramid' Note here artifacts from shadows can be seen thus the need to capture imagery on days with diffused light" "1000x" >}}
+{{< imgScale "curb.png" "'Curbed Pyramid' Note the artifacts from shadows that can be seen and thus the need to capture imagery on days with diffused light" "1000x" >}}

 # Next Steps
 The next step for this project is to capture the remainder of the park when optimal lighting conditions allow.